tecolicom/App-ansiecho/README.md

     option, it can be used in the middle of processing arguments, and the string will be inserted before each subsequent argument.

-    When the **-xu** option is used, the givenstring is interpreted as a unicode name.
+    When the **-xu** option is used, the given string is interpreted as a unicode name.
 The following command uses unicode's `ZERO WIDTH JOINER` to generate the characters that make up a family of four.